 One Thing At A Time

 The first step for teachers and parents is to focus on one task at a time.
 Don’t try to get your child to multitask.
-It’s important that they see the task that needs to be doing and keep doing it until it’s completed.
+It’s crucial that they see the task that needs to be done and keep doing it until it’s completed.

 Switching tasks midway through encourages children to lose their flow.
 They then won’t have the inspiration to return to the original task.